 Since nonprofits do not have shares, the securities risk within the D&O risk of a nonprofit is nonexistent, which makes D&O insurance for nonprofits one of the most profitable lines of business within commercial insurance as a whole.
 Like most private companies, most nonprofits would primarily see D&O claims arise from employment practices (ex. harassment suits, wrongful dismissal, etc.).

 Buying D&O insurance from an online broker should be restricted only to those organizations that are looking to check the box for certain regulatory requirements or contractual obligations.
 This is because there will be no or little opportunity to reword the D&O insurance policy for it to be meaningful from a risk management standpoint when buying from online sources.

-For organizations that are keen on risk management, which is yet to be automated, it is best to go through a risk expert who is independent of any insurance broker or company.
+For organizations that are keen on risk management including compliance, which is yet to be automated, it is best to go through a risk expert who is independent of any insurance broker or company.
 If you are looking for a D&O quote, feel free to contact us.